 Figure 5a displays the equivalent widths across the LOC plane for selected UV emission lines as function of metallicity.
-In general, we observe that most of the shorter-wavelength UV emission lines increase in strength with increasing metallicity(see Figure 5, rows a-c).
-Many of the longer-wavelength UV emission lines decrease in strength (peaks as well as emission across the LOC plane) with increasing metallicity (see Figure 5, rows d and e), with Mg as the exception (see Figure 5, row f).
+In general, we observe that most of the shorter-wavelength UV emission lines increase in strength and emit over a wider range of with increasing metallicity Figure 5, rows a-c) [THIS APPLIES FOR THE LINES SHOWN IN FIG 5 BUT DOES IT APPLY FOR ALL SHORT WAVELENGTH UV LINES?
+ALSO NOTE THAT THE 1000 K BOUNDARY CONDITION HIGH-RES 5Z SIMS MIGHT HAVE TO TAKE THE PLACE OF THE RIGHT COLUMN.
+IT LOOKS LIKE THE REPOSITORY ONLY INCLUDES THE LOWER RIGHT CORNER].
+Many of the longer-wavelength UV emission lines decrease in strength (peaks as well as emission across the LOC plane) with increasing metallicity (see Figure 5, rows d and e), with Mg as the exception (see Figure 5, row f) [SAME AS ABOVE].
 Following Ferland et al. (1996) and K97, we will specifically discuss the relationships between oxygen, nitrogen, carbon, and helium.

 Since we scale nitrogen with Z2 due to secondary nitrogen production, our grids also show that N III λ991 increases 25 fold to log(WN III) = 2.4 at 5.0 Z⊙ (Figure 5a, row a).
 Similarly, they show that N V λ1240 increases with increasing Z but much less drastically than N III λ991: the strength of N V λ1240 at 5.0 Z⊙ is only 13 times the strength of N V λ1240 at 0.2 Z⊙ (as opposed to 25 times the strength, as with N III λ991; Figure 5a, row c).

 The effects of the increase in nitrogen abundance can be observed in the strengths of carbon and oxygen.
-As Ferland et al. (1996) note, the sum of N V λ1240 and C IV λ1549 emission remains fairly constant with metallicity changes (the sum hovers around 5.0 dex in our simulations) because the two lines together dominate the cooling in the more ionized regions of the cloud.
+As Ferland et al. (1996) note, the sum of N V λ1240 and C IV λ1549 emission remains fairly constant with metallicity changes because the two lines together dominate the cooling in the more ionized regions of the cloud.
+We find the consistent with our simulations since the sum hovers around 5.0 dex.
 However, as metallicity is increased, the nitrogen abundance exceeds the carbon abundance resulting in nitrogen carrying much of the total cooling.
 Since the cooling shifts from carbon and oxygen to nitrogen, the emission of C IV λ1549 is suppressed.
 On our grids, the peak log(WC IV) decreases 0.4 dex from 0.2 Z⊙ to 5.0 Z⊙ (Figure 5a, row d), while the peak log(WN V) emission increases 1.1 dex (Figure 5a, row c).

 Lastly, as Ferland et al. (1996) discuss, He II λ1640 decreases with increasing Z due to the increased abundance of heavy elements which contribute to an increasing fraction of the total gas opacity and absorb much of the helium-ionizing radiation.
 Accordingly, our grids show that at 5.0 Z⊙ He II emission is nearly half the He II emission at 0.2 Z⊙ (Figure 5a, row e).